Skip to main content

 Viewers DO NOT need an Artwork Archive account to view a Private Room.

 All they need is the link and a web browser.
-If you have added a passphrase, you will need to share that with them separately.
+If you have added a password, you will need to share that with them separately.

 Example Private Room